If you have a well and are dealing with water issues, read this post to…

-If you use a well for your home’s water supply, and you find your water pressure is lacking, you’re not alone.
-Not enough water pressure is a common complaint for homeowners who use a well, but there are ways to fix it.
-Say goodbye to weak showers and washer cycles that take forever with some trouble shooting tips to increase your water pressure.
+If you use a well for your home's water supply, and you find your water pressure is lacking, you're not alone.
+Needing an increase in water pressure is a common complaint for homeowners who use a well, but there are ways to fix it.
+Say goodbye to weak showers and washer cycles that take forever with some troubleshooting tips to increase water pressure.

 Check Your Well Pressure Tank

 Your well pressure tank sets your home's water pressure by compressing air in the tank to reach a set amount.
 When a faucet turns on, the air pressure pushes the water through the pipes and the pressure in the tank drops which triggers the well pump to turn on and pull water into the house.
 When the water faucet is turned off, pressure builds back into the tank until it returns to the specified shut-off setting.

 Your home's water pressure should be around 40-60 psi so the first thing you need to do to troubleshoot your water pressure is to check the settings.
 First and foremost, turn off the circuit to your well pump, then, using an air pressure gauge (a tire gauge works), test the air fill valve on the top of your tank.
 If it's below 40, you'll want to adjust the pressure switch to boost your pressure.

 To increase water pressure, first locate the well pump pressure switch located on the pipe that connects the well and the tank.
 It's a small rectangle-shaped box with a cover.